-In June 2021, a gradient induced polarization ("IP") geophysical survey was completed over the Sullivan Zone to develop a signature profile of the known mineralization and to highlight potential extensions of the mineralization as the zone remains open.
+In June 2021, a gradient induced polarization ("IP") geophysical survey was completed over the Sullivan, Lucky Strike and Gold Ledge Zones, the Car Body Zone, and the South Sullivan area (south of drill holes SVM-6, SRD-14 and SD-21).
+The objective of the survey was to develop a signature profile of the known mineralization and to highlight potential extensions of the Sullivan mineralization, as that Zone remains open.
 A gradient IP geophysical survey is especially well suited for defining near surface mineralization that can be exploited by open pit mining methods.
-The survey comprised 16-line kilometers covering an area measuring 1 kilometer by 1.5 kilometers.
+The survey consisted of 16-line km (10-line mi) covering an area measuring 1 km by 1.5 km (0.6 mile by 0.9 mile).
 The survey data is being analysed.